Dysautonomia of the Autonomic Nervous System (Damage to the Autonomic Nervous System Supplying the Organs, Key-Gaskell Syndrome) in Dogs

 - Occurrence: very rare

 Dysautonomia of the autonomic nervous system, also known as Key-Gaskell syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
-A syndrome can be caused by various factors and is often complex in its diagnosis and treatment., is a rare but serious neurological disorder in dogs characterized by a malfunction or damage to the autonomic nervous system, which includes the unconscious control of internal organs.
+A syndrome can be caused by various factors and is often complex in its diagnosis and treatment., is a rare but serious neurological disease in dogs characterized by a malfunction or damage to the autonomic nervous system, which controls the unconscious regulation of internal organs.

 The most important facts at a glance